mattduffield/frontendcreator/docs/basics/navigation-menu/readme.md

 The following is a screen shot after the **Projects** menu has been clicked:
   ![Entry 3][3]

 Projects will only appear after you have created your first project or cloned one from the **Market Place**.
+You can load already created projects by clicking on the load folder icon.
 You can create as many projects as you like.
 Projects will appear in a tree structure.
 Projects can have as many files and folders as you desire.
 You will see the **Navigation Panel** directly to the right of the **Navigation Menu**:

   ![Entry 4][4]